Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   </tr>
 </table>

 The higher Link Rating Monsters are quite unique, acting as terrifying lone aces.
 [Quadrangle](#Monsters) is a prime option for the first turn if little is accessible – either through link climbing or [Function](#Xyz-Monsters) – with stellar protection against Monsters and a slew of powerful effects.
 [Hexangle](#Monsters) takes this even further, with immunity from xenotive activated effects, and an ability to steal opponent’s Monsters which can quickly snowball if undealt with.
-However, its immunity and ATK are volative, and so it requires careful planning and execution to keep protected.
+However, its immunity and ATK are volatile, and so it requires careful planning and execution to keep protected.

 <table>
   <tr>